 The poetry of place

-Here in the Queenstown lakes region nature has a sparkling radiance, a particular grandeur, the finest clarity, the softest subtlety.
+Here in New Zealand nature has a sparkling radiance, a particular grandeur, the finest clarity, the softest subtlety.
 Our privileged environment, in its fleeting and constant variety, is central to experience here.
 These thoughts and feelings — with our plants, their scents, colours, light, the mountains, their clean clear air, our lapping freshwater — are our inspiration.

 We looked for the unique, sensuous properties in our remote landscapes, their varieties of plant life, our marvellous natural ecology.
 These worlds, their living and physical splendour, their details, have been painted, written about, studied, photographed, reflected in music, appreciated through generations.